The first Medical School established in Cyprus offers Postgraduate Diploma (PgDip) and Master (MSc) in Family Medicine.

 The minimum full time duration of the MSc programme in Family Medicine is 18 months (three semesters), with a flexible part-time option of up to four academic years.
 The first two semesters consist of eight core clinically focused modules.
 Semester three is primarily research-oriented, offering an opportunity for students to develop their research skills.
 Students who do not wish to continue with the 3rd semester can receive a Postgraduate Diploma in Family Medicine following the successful completion of the first two semesters.

 The University of Nicosia Medical School is accredited by the UK Royal College of General Practitioners (RCGP) to deliver the MRCGP International exam in Cyprus.
-Students successfully completing the first two semesters and meeting the RCGP’s clinical experience eligibility criteria will be entitled to enter and complete the assessment for becoming an International Member of the RCGP.
+Students successfully completing the first two semesters and meeting the RCGP’s clinical experience eligibility criteria will be entitled to sit the examination in Cyprus to qualify as an International Member of the RCGP.

 The duration of the programme is 18 months (three semesters) with a flexible part-time option of up to four academic years.

 The course consists of 12 modules and its curriculum has been mapped against the core competences of a Family Medicine practitioner as defined by the World Organization of National Colleges, Academies and Academic Associations(WONCA) of Family Medicine.